Bupropion and naltrexone

 Bupropion is an antidepressant medicine that can also decrease appetite.
 Naltrexone is usually given to block the effects of narcotics or alcohol in people with addiction problems.
 Naltrexone may also curb hunger and food cravings.

-Bupropion and naltrexone is a combination medicine used to help manage weight in obese or overweight adults with weight-related medical problems.
-This medicine is used together with diet and exercise.
+Bupropion and naltrexone is a combination medicine used to help manage weight in obese or overweight adults with weight-related medical problems. bupropion and naltrexone is used together with diet and exercise.

 Contrave is not approved to treat depression or other psychiatric conditions, or to help you quit smoking.